-It’s Week 6 of the Learn to Sew series!
+It’s another week of the Learn to Sew series!
 Now we’ve reached the lesson where my mom might start to cringe.
 I’m going to teach you how to sew a zipper in.
 People seem to get really scared of zippers and I don’t feel like they are worth the fear.
 But, I am also not sure that I do it by the book (the reason for my mom’s cringing).
 But guess what?
 The way I do them works and takes only a few minutes and is not too hard.

 Learn to Sew: How to Sew a Zipper